aishabigham/aishabigham/README.md

 - Cognitive science + perception
 - Virtual & augmented reality (XR)
 - Behavioral data + pattern analysis
-- AI in mental health + clinical applications
+- AI in psychology and human behavior

 I love working at the intersection of **technology and human experience**!